majusss/tailwind-to-css/README.md

 }
 ```

-### 🔴🔴the repo was created in the agony of writing a page for homework from my teacher🔴🔴
+### 🔴the repo was created in the agony of writing a page for homework from my teacher🔴